This website is part of Barnsley Hospital NHS Foundation Trust - view our homepage.

 Metoprolol, Propranolol Oxprenolol

-Not applicable Increases plasma MA & urinary NA, A, NMA, MA 3, 4
+Not applicable Increases plasma MA & urinary NA, A, NMA, MA3, 4

 Calcium channel blockers: